advanced-computer-lab-2023/Abo-Mota-Clinic/README.md

 ## Testing

 The testing is done using `Postman`.
+Below you can see some tests.
+For more tests see the api documenatation above in the API reference section.

 <details>